-Results (following Objectives 1-4) Indicators Means of verification Result 1.1 : No detrimental dam constructions are implemented within the catchments of sites of importance for the species Input into EIAs/SEAs; Ensure Slaty Egret requirements are included in OKACOM and ZAMCOM plans for hydrological constructions Satellite images or aerial surveys of rivers; inspection of EIAs/SEAs for potentially damaging projects; views sought of OKACOM and ZAMCOM Result 1.2 : Wetland management in each range state is undertaken in a coordinated way Active national consultative Wetland Working Groups/Forums (inter-agency bodies) Government reports on new inter-agency wetland working groups Result 1.3: All key sites are protected and adequately managed for the species Breeding and other key sites protected; Slaty Egret requirements and local community engagement included in site management plans Analysis of site management plans Result 1.4 : Impacts of subsistence farming on the species' habitat within key sites are minimized Local community members involved in conservation of key sites; increased frequency of land use law enforcement activities per year Satellite images or aerial photography of habitats Result 1.5 : Reed beds used as breeding and roosting sites are not burned or harvested Inclusion of breeding and roosting site safeguard measures in site management plans; populations and trends determined Satellite imagery and on ground surveys of extent of resource Result 2.1 : Access to food is not limited by poor visibility at the water surface or by poor water clarity Coverage/extent of removal/control of alien aquatic weeds.
-Frequency of land use law enforcement activities per year to prevent erosion, siltation, fertilizer runoff etc. Access to food not limited Aerial surveys of watercourses Result 2.2 : Food supply is sufficient to maintain a stable or increasing population of Slaty Egrets Revised (improved) fisheries regulations in Botswana.
+Results Indicators Means of verification Result 1.1 : No detrimental dam constructions are implemented within the catchments of sites of importance Input into EIAs/SEAs; inclusion of OKACOM and ZAMCOM plans for hydrological Satellite images or aerial surveys of rivers; Inspection of EIAs/SEAs for potentially damaging projects; views for the species constructions sought of OKACOM and ZAMCOM Result 1.2 : Wetland management in each range state is undertaken in a coordinated way Active national consultative Wetland Working Groups/Forums (inter- agency bodies) Government reports on new inter- agency wetland working groups Result 1.3 : All key sites are protected and adequately managed for the species Breeding and other key sites protected ; Slaty Egret requirements and local community engagement included in site management plans Analysis of site management plans Result 1.4 : Impacts of subsistence farming on the species' habitat within key sites are minimized Local community members involved in conservation of key sites Increased frequency of land use law enforcement activities per year Satellite images or aerial photography of habitats Result 1.5 : Reed-beds used as breeding and roosting sites are not burned or harvested Inclusion of breeding and roosting site safeguard measures in site management plans; populations and trends determined Satellite imagery and on ground surveys of extent of resource Result 2.1 : Access to food is not limited by poor visibility at the water surface or by poor water clarity Coverage/extent of removal/control of alien aquatic weeds.
+Frequency of landuse law enforcement activities per year to prevent erosion, siltation, fertilizer run-off etc. Access to food not limited Aerial surveys of watercourses Result 2.2 : Food supply is sufficient to maintain a stable or increasing population of Slaty Egrets Revised (improved) fisheries regulations in Botswana.
 Increased frequency of fisheries regulation enforcement and community engagement activities per year.
-Sufficient food for Slaty Egrets Fish population trends produced by Fisheries Department; number of fishery enforcements and outcome of questionnaires put to local fishing communities about fish stocks Result 3.1: Breeding colonies are not disturbed by tourists, fishermen or local villages Agreements in plans and with local communities to avoid human disturbance during the presence of species at breeding colonies other than managed visits National reports to appropriate government departments, NGOs and to AEWA on counts at breeding colonies and analysis of trends in breeding numbers Results 4.1 : Population size and trend are determined on a triennial basis as a result of extensive coordinated Roost counts conducted at as many sites as possible every three years Reports to appropriate government departments, NGOs and to AEWA
+Sufficient food for Slaty Egrets Fish population trends produced by Fisheries Department; number of fishery enforcements and outcome of questionnaires put to local fishing communities about fish stocks

-Results (following Objectives 1-4) Indicators Means of verification field surveys Result 4.2: Extent of the species' breeding and non- breeding distribution in each range state are established with a focus on identifying all breeding localities and monitoring these regularly Collation of all sightings; special surveys carried out in all range states through the year and efforts made to find breeding colonies Regional analysis of bird numbers and reports to appropriate government departments, NGOs and to AEWA Result 4.3 : The species' movement patterns are determined through the use of remote tracking Research outputs of scientific investigations - movement patterns understood Resulting paper(s) Result 4.4 : The species' breeding biology is described more fully through intensive field studies Research outputs of scientific investigations - breeding biology fully understood Resulting paper(s) Result 4.5 : Age-specific survival rates are established through intensive field studies Research outputs of scientific investigations Resulting paper(s) Result 4.6 : The species' critical threats are determined through scientific research Research outputs of scientific investigations Resulting paper(s)
+Results Indicators Means of verification Result 3.1 : Breeding colonies are not disturbed by tourists, fishermen or local villages Agreements in plans and with local communities to avoid human disturbance during the presence of species at breeding colonies other than managed visits National reports to appropriate government departments, NGOs and to AEWA on counts at breeding colonies and analysis of trends in breeding numbers Results 4.1 : Population size and trend are determined on a triennial basis as a result of extensive coordinated field surveys Roost counts conducted at as many sites as possible every three years Reports to appropriate government departments, NGOs and to AEWA Result 4.2 : Extent of the species' breeding and non-breeding distribution in each range state are established with a focus on identifying all breeding localities and monitoring these regularly Collation of all sightings; special surveys carried out in all range states through the year and efforts made to find breeding colonies Regional analysis of bird numbers and reports to appropriate government departments, NGOs and to AEWA Result 4.3 : The species' movement patterns are determined through the use of remote tracking Research outputs of scientific investigations - movement patterns understood Resulting paper(s) Result 4.4 : The species' breeding biology are described more fully through intensive field studies Research outputs of scientific investigations - breeding biology fully understood Resulting paper(s) Result 4.5 : Age-specific survival rates are established through intensive field studies Research outputs of scientific investigations Resulting paper(s) Result 4.6 : The species' critical threats are determined through scientific research Research outputs of scientific investigations Resulting paper(s)